smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Trees in Broadway East are less healthy than those in Roland Park and similar NSAs

-"Unfortunately, the larger street trees in this neighborhood are simply less healthy than they are in cooler neighborhoods to the north.
+“Unfortunately, the larger street trees in this neighborhood are simply less healthy than they are in cooler neighborhoods to the north.
 Less than half of trees with a trunk larger than 6 inches in diameter were labeled “good” by the city’s most recent street tree census, compared to about 75% in Roland Park."

 #### Explanation

 When looking at larger trees, Roland Park is ranked 28th in for percent in good condition.
 Broadway East, by contrast, is ranked 227th of 277 NSAs.

 #### Supporting Code